OmarMoBadr/CF-Mashup-Maker/readme.md

 Follow the instructions to configure the script:

-- `min problem rating`: min problem rating option when making the mashup.
+- `min problem rating` min problem rating option when making the mashup.
-- `max problem rating`: max problem rating option when making the mashup.
+- `max problem rating` max problem rating option when making the mashup.
-- `problems sorted by difficulty`: sorted in the output file.
+- `problems sorted by difficulty` sorted in the output file.

 After that, you can add users' handles to exclude all their attempted problems.